In this example we will show how to perform electricity load forecasting on the ERCOT (Texas) market for detecting daily peaks.

 Peak Detection

-Finally, we use the forecasts incv_df
+Finally, we use the forecasts incv_df to detect the daily hourly

 demand peaks.
 For each day, we set the detected peaks as the highest

 forecasts.
-In this case, we want to predict one peak (npeaks
+In this case, we want to predict one peak (npeaks);

 depending on your setting and goals, this parameter might change.
 For